klasyc/ScpiNet/README.md

 [SCPI commands](https://en.wikipedia.org/wiki/Standard_Commands_for_Programmable_Instruments)
 which allow to control such devices.

-Although this standard looks like a simple text communication, the real use is not so easy because these text commands have to be wrapped into a lower-level communication protocol like TCP/IP or USBTMC which the device understands.
+Although this standard looks like a simple text communication, the real use is not so easy, because these text commands have to be wrapped into a lower-level communication protocol like TCP/IP or USBTMC which the device understands.
 The most of manufacturers provide their own libraries like Tektronix's [TekVISA](https://www.tek.com/en/support/software/driver/tekvisa-connectivity-software-v411)